mitramir55/QA_app/README.md

 # :question:Question :exclamation:Answering with the help of transformers

+Copyright Mitra Mirshafiee, 2022 Licensed under MIT License.

 ## Easiest way to run the app??

-Here is the link to the streamlit app: [link](https://question-answering.streamlit.app/)
+Here is the link to the streamlit app, if you want to take a look at the main functionality of this project: [link](https://question-answering.streamlit.app/)

-If you want to run it locally, as streamlit might have many conflicts with other libraries you've installed before, I suggest using Google Colab to avoid any confusion or time loss.
-But you can also clone the project and run it on your own system after installing all the requirements in the requirements.txt file.

-Make sure to install the requirements first before creating the app.
-For example, runt the following command, if you're using pip:
+For running the app locally, make sure you install the requirements first, and then run the app with Stremlit.
+For example, runt the following commands, if you're using pip:

 `pip install -r requirements.txt`

-Then run the code with the following command:
+And then:

 `streamlit run app.py`

+Additionally, you can use the Docker image to replicate the project.
+For this you need to know how to work with Docker (more on this on [Docker documentation](https://docs.docker.com/).)
+Here is the

 ## Description